shreenidhi7700/Auto_Price_Prediction/README.md

 * **No of Doors :-**
 The number of Doors a car has
-two - 2 door car.
+two - 2 door car,
 four - 4 door car.

 * **Body Style :-**
 The Body shape of the car,
-Convertible: Has a retractable or removable roof, providing an open-air driving experience.
+**Convertible:** Has a retractable or removable roof, providing an open-air driving experience.
 Convertibles are often associated with luxury and style, leading to higher pricing compared to similar non-convertible models.
-Hatchback: Features a rear door that opens upwards to access the cargo area.
+**Hatchback:** Features a rear door that opens upwards to access the cargo area.
 Hatchbacks are known for their versatility and compact size, often appealing to budget-conscious buyers, impacting their pricing.
-Sedan: This is a four-door passenger car with a separate trunk compartment.
+**Sedan:** This is a four-door passenger car with a separate trunk compartment.
 Sedans are often perceived as practical, family-friendly vehicles, and they may have a broad market appeal, impacting their pricing.
-Wagon: Similar to a sedan but with a longer roofline and a larger cargo area.
+**Wagon:** Similar to a sedan but with a longer roofline and a larger cargo area.
 Wagons are valued for their practicality and additional cargo space, which can influence their pricing compared to sedans.
-Hardtop : A hardtop body style in cars means that the roof of the car is made of a strong, solid material like metal or fiberglass, and it doesn't fold down or come off like a convertible roof.
+**Hardtop:** A hardtop body style in cars means that the roof of the car is made of a strong, solid material like metal or fiberglass, and it doesn't fold down or come off like a convertible roof.
 It provides good protection from weather and is secure, making the car look sleek and streamlined.

 * **Drive Wheels :-**
 Whether the engine drives the front or rear wheels of the car,